Intermediate & Advanced

 The importance of a long shelf life carries through every element of making bonbons and these insertable discs are made without using water, or any liquid that would reduce shelf life.
 Typically the discs I use are brownies or cookie dough discs that can be easily cut to fit the back of the cavity of the mould you’re using.
 Another type of ‘disc’ is a pipeable one, but not all layers are able to be made pipeable.

-In this intensive, we’ll be making a couple of vegan caramels that are all natural (don’t use glucose syrup or sorbitol, etc… ) and very easy to make.
+In this intensive, we’ll be making a couple of dairy free caramels that are all natural (don’t use glucose syrup or sorbitol, etc… ) and very easy to make.
 Another benefit of these is that you can use any sweetener and any cream you’d like.
 This makes the caramels very versatile and easy to adapt for any recipe where you want that sticky, gooey texture.
 Depending on how you prepare the caramel, you can make it a very long shelf life – up to 2 months.

 Ganache